-- A copy of the habitation service handbook displaying a complete and up to date service history, including service checklist and damp report. - A cheque for £50 made payable to Erwin Hymer Group UK Limited.
+- A copy of the V5 registration form - A copy of the habitation service handbook displaying a complete and up to date service history, including service checklist and damp report. - A cheque for £50 made payable to Erwin Hymer Group UK Limited.